inseri-swiss/inseri-core-wp/docs/blocks/python.md

 You can see that `a` and `b` are not defined in this script.
 On the top right you can set the inputs.
 Enter the variable name `a` and accept it with the `+` button.
 You can now choose any channel from your post.
 Repeat this with `b`.
 Input variables can be deleted with `x` next to the import.

 Outputs can be defined on the bottom left.
 Enter `sum` into the text field and accept ith with `+`.
 Now, choose a content type.
-For simple values as arrays or numbers, `JSON` is the best option.
+For simple values as lists or numbers, `JSON` is the best option.
 Like inputs, output variables can be deleted with `x`.

 !!! warning